 A data silo is a term used to describe a data system that is insulated from other data systems.
 While keeping information categorized may lead to easier organization, the costs often outweigh the benefits.
 Data silos often lead to miscommunication and waste.

 For example, an airline’s relationship with OEMs (original equipment manufacturers) and MROs (maintenance, repair, and overhaul) will often lack the necessary communication to perform at peak efficiency.
-Airlines may also be hesitant to share sensitive information about their staff or equipment for risk of it falling into the wrong hands.
+Airlines may also be hesitant to share sensitive information about their staff or equipment for the risk of it falling into the wrong hands.

 Seamless data integration between parties in the aviation industry would allow big data and machine learning to prosper.
 Allowing these recent technological developments to flourish would lead to increased performance at a reduced cost.